Acxiom/metalus/docs/filemanager.md

 * **getSize(path)** - Returns the size in bytes of the remote file
 * **getFileListing(path)** - Returns a list of files on the remote path.
 * **disconnect()** - Disconnects from the remote file system and releases any resources.
-* **copy(input, output, copyBufferSize)** - Copies the contents from the input to the output.
-This function does not close the stream.
+* **copy(input, output, copyBufferSize, closeStreams)** - Copies the contents from the input to the output.
+This function will close the streams if the closeStreams boolean is set to true.
+Default is false.

 ## Implementations
 The core project provides two implementations, **local** and **HDFS**.